 To understand the anatomy of the ear, we follow sound as it gets picked up by the outer ear, and is transmitted through the middle ear to the inner ear.
 In its normal state, the ossicles have an amplifying effect to efficiently excite the fluid in the inner ear.
 However, muscles in the middle ear can change this and attenuate the oscillations.
 This provides a protective mechanism in case of excessive sound pressure.
-However, the adjustment is too slow to protect against impulsive events, such as explosions - which can cause hearing damage.
+However, if the adjustment is too slow to protect against impulsive events, such as explosions or blasts, this can cause hearing damage.

 Outer Ear Anatomy

 The outer ear consists of the pinna and the external auditory canal, also called the ear canal.

 LISTENING IN 3D

 As already discussed in the article ‘Listening in 3D’, the pinna plays an important role in the external auditory source location.
 Also, its horn-like shape provides a smooth transition from the ‘infinite’ space around the head, funneling the sound into the narrow auditory canal.